 If you have math anxiety, tackle that stressor first.
 You can use a tax preparer, but you need to choose wisely because you’re legally responsible for what’s on it.
 According to the IRS, more than half of taxpayers hire a professional when it’s time to file a tax return.
 Check that the preparer has an IRS Preparer Tax Identification Number (PTIN), which authorizes them to prepare federal tax returns.
-Consider that there are differing levels of skills, education and expertise when you’re selecting a tax return preparer.
+Consider that there are different levels of skills, education, and expertise when you’re selecting a tax return preparer.

 Tax software collects information through an interview and a computer does the calculations for you.
 Online tax services get the job done.
-They provide context sensitive help when you have questions and some sites offer connections to tax professionals via chat, email or phone.
+They provide context-sensitive help when you have questions and some sites offer connections to tax professionals via chat, email, or phone.
 Check out some of your better options.

 - File an extension if you’re overwhelmed.

 Tax-time stress can be cut off at the stem if you work on better money management.
 But that’s easier said than done.
 If you missed out on mapping a plan for tax season, then it’s likely that your stress has built up to the point where you’re completely overwhelmed.
 Consider filing an extension with the IRS.
-In this case the right solution is buying more time for yourself.
+In this case, the right solution is buying more time for yourself.